-The UK currently has two submarine programmes underway: the Astute class SSN and the Dreadnought class SSBN, which will provide the platform for the UK's strategic nuclear deterrent from the early 2030s.
-15 In October 2023 BAE Systems confirmed that the last two boats of the Astute class are at an advanced stage of construction, while work is underway on three of the four Dreadnought class SSBN.
-16 The last of the Astute class SSN is expected into service by 2026; while construction on the Dreadnought class is expected to continue well into the 2030s.
-Downing Street, Joint Leaders Statement on AUKUS, 13 March 2023, PM statement at AUKUS trilateral press conference, 13 March 2023, Press release, 13 March 2023, Fact sheet: Trilateral Australia-UK-US Partnership on Nuclear-Powered Submarines, 13 March 2023 and Ministry of Defence, The AUKUS nuclear-powered submarine pathway (PDF), March 2023 The replacement of the UK's nuclear deterrent is examined in a series of Library research briefings: Replacing the UK's nuclear deterrent: Progress of the Dreadnought class; Replacing the UK's nuclear deterrent: The warhead programme and The cost of the UK's strategic nuclear deterrent 16 BAE Systems, Press release, 1 October 2023 SSN-AUKUS will be the next generation successor to the current Astute-class SSN.17 A decision on how many submarines the UK will require is expected to be made "in the coming years" and based on the strategic threat assessment at the time.18 As outlined above, construction on the first UK SSN-AUKUS submarine is expected to begin before the end of the decade.
-The Ministry of Defence has acknowledged that delivery of the SSN-AUKUS within the timeframe envisaged will require an increase in the capacity and capability of all three nations' submarine industrial infrastructure.
-19 SSN-AUKUS will also overlap with the Dreadnought programme in in its early years.
-Significant investment will therefore be made in the UK's defence nuclear enterprise in order to support submarine delivery (see below: How much will it cost?).
+The UK currently has two submarine programmes underway: the Astute class SSN and the Dreadnought class SSBN, which will provide the platform for the UK's strategic nuclear deterrent from the early 2030s.16 In October 2023 BAE Systems confirmed that the last two boats of the Astute class are at an advanced stage of construction, while work is underway on three of the four Dreadnought class SSBN.17 The last of the Astute class SSN is expected into service by 2026; while construction on the Dreadnought class is expected to continue well into the 2030s.
+SSN-AUKUS will be the next generation successor to the current Astute-class SSN.18 A decision on how many submarines the UK will require is expected to be made "in the coming years" and based on the strategic threat assessment at the time.19 As outlined above, construction on the first UK SSN-AUKUS submarine is expected to begin before the end of the decade.
+The Ministry of Defence has acknowledged that delivery of the SSN-AUKUS within the timeframe envisaged will require an increase in the capacity and capability of all three nations' submarine industrial infrastructure.20 SSN-AUKUS will also overlap with the Dreadnought programme in in its early years.
+Significant investment will therefore be made in the UK's defence nuclear enterprise in order to support submarine delivery (see How much will it cost?).
 4.1 How much will it cost?